squaremiledev/asynctransport/README.md

 - single threaded, single CPU utilisation even for multiple connections

-- low latency end to end TCP connection with single digit microseconds overhead for up to hundreds of thousands messages a second on a commodity hardware
+- single digit microseconds latency end to end TCP connection for up to hundreds of thousands messages a second on a commodity hardware

-- predictable worst case latency end to end TCP connection for up to millions of messages a second
+- microseconds latency end to end TCP connection for up to millions of messages a second

 - no Java NIO/Socket knowledge necessary to use it efficiently